I Know What You Want: Sampling

 The song has been sampled in the song "I Got You" by Trippie Redd.
 Also this song has been sampled by G-Unit in a song called "Baby if you get on your knees" (2020) and "Where I Belong", the 2021 follow up duet by Rhymes and Carey.

 Music video

 The music video was directed by Chris Robinson.
-It features Busta Rhymes, the Flipmode Squad, and Carey lounging around an expensive mansion as they debate whether they "know what they want".
+It features Busta Rhymes, the Flipmode Squad, and Carey lounging around an expensive mansion.
 During Carey's appearance, her jewelry brand "Automatic Princess" was advertised.
 Meanwhile, Busta watches over the female interest of the video played by video vixen La'Shontae "Tae" Heckard, as she reads a Frank Miller-stylized graphic novel.
 Her husband in the video is played by martial artist and actor Michael Jai White.
 A brief animated sequence drawn from the graphic novel is featured.
 The video premiered on BET Access Granted on April 17, 2003.
 Some of the music video is used in Busta Rhymes' new music video "Where I Belong".